Belson Stadium

 Belson Stadium is a 2,168-seat soccer-specific stadium located at Utopia Parkway and Union Turnpike in Queens, New York City, on the campus of St. John's University.
 It is the home of the St. John's Red Storm men's and women's soccer teams.
-The stadium is unique in that it is built on top of a parking garage to save space in the dense urban environment of Queens.
+The stadium is unique in that it is built on an elevated platform over a mostly underground parking garage to save space in the dense urban environment of Queens.

+Overview

 The stadium is named in honor of Maxine and Jerome Belson.
-Mr. Belson was a graduate of St. John's law school, a member of the university's Board of Trustees and a past benefactor to the university.
+Mr. Belson was a graduate of St. John's law school, a member of the university's board of trustees and a past benefactor to the university.
 The Belsons donated $6 million for the construction of the stadium and an additional $5 million was raised for the parking garage and landscaping.